deepakramanath/Python-Regex-01/README.md

-# Tutorials
+# Python Regex 01

-This repository contains some regular expression or regex tutorials using Python.
-The data that is used to extract information are typically scientific in nature, while simple to understand.
+This repository contains a simple Python program that explains the use of regular expressions in Python.
+To have some meaningful regular expressions, a data file containing meterological information obtained from Australia's Bureau of Meteorology (BOM) is used.
+A set of alpha-numerical and numerical datas are extracted using Python's regex.
+Although note that regex is not the most efficient way to carry out data analysis and interpretation.
+Here it is just used to show the versatality of regex and to learn using it for Python.

-1. tutorial_01: Here, meteorological data file is used as an example to show how Python regex could be used to extract header information.
-This is followed by extracting temperature data on every single day for a particular month, again using regex.
-Using matplotlib, the data is plotted.
-This tutorial can be extended for other months of the year.
+The file data.txt is the one which was obtained from BOM and contains maximum temperature data recorded over a period of one yer.
+We regex the data and plot them.